-That one investor had a vision that endures to this day.
-He recognized the need to put men back to work during the darkest days of the Great Depression...the need to connect the many diverse communities that comprised the growing San Francisco Bay Area.

-He could see that this would not only be the longest and tallest suspension bridge in the world, it also heralded something new.
+This one investor had a vision that endures to this day.
+He recognized the need to put men back to work during the darkest days of the Great Depression...the need to connect the San Francisco ...and the changes that this new bridge would herald - not only as the longest and tallest suspension bridge in the world at the time but as a bridge to the changing world.

-The Golden Gate Bridge is a global icon.
-It shows what is possible when our infrastructure, financing, and public needs join together to build a better future.
+Our Golden Gate Bridge is a global icon - showing what is possible when our infrastructure, financing, and public needs join together to build a better future.

 I see this same bold vision here in this room today.
 We are the ones who see the future.
-And that future is green!
+And the future is green!

-That's why, only a few weeks ago, with the full endorsement of Governor Brown - I signed the Green Bond Pledge on behalf of California, and made our state the first state in the nation to pledge to use green financing to combat climate change.
+That's why - only a few weeks ago - I signed the Green Bond Pledge, and made California the first state in the nation to pledge to use green financing to combat climate change.